 British Police Name Suspect In Crash At Parliament That Injured 3

-A 29-year-old Sudan-born U.K. citizen is being held on terrorism charges relating to a car crash at Parliament in London that injured three people, British media reports.
+A 29-year-old Sudan-born U.K. citizen is being held on terrorism charges relating to a car crash at Parliament in London that injured three people, British media report.

-On Tuesday morning, Salih Khater drove a Ford Fiesta into pedestrians and cyclists before crashing into security barriers outside of the Houses of Parliament.
+On Tuesday morning, a Ford Fiesta drove through pedestrians and cyclists before crashing into security barriers outside the Houses of Parliament.
+A suspect identified as Salih Khater was detained.

 The BBC reports Khater is "believed to have lived in a first-floor flat in the Sparkbrook area of Birmingham until four months ago, when he moved to the city's Highgate area."
 He studied accounting at Coventry University from September 2017 to May of this year and is no longer enrolled, according to the BBC.